shubang93/contact_inspection_trackers/README.md

     Modify perception.launch if these topics are different

     Subscribe to:
-    "point_cloud/pose": For pose information of the plane segmente from poi generated from ROI "/perception/tracker/bboxOut": For bbox info from tracker
+    "point_cloud/pose": For pose information of the plane segmented from poi generated from ROI "/perception/tracker/bboxOut": For bbox info from tracker
     "/perception/tracker/bboxImage": For image annoated with tracked bbox "/perception/tracker/status": For status of tracker.
 To check if tracking was successful